Unique, Revolutionary, Rigorous

 The work with the network of fascia is organized around the release of segmental armouring (7 segments as described by W. Reich) in twelve paradigm sessions

-Like most other systems of body psychotherapy, Postural Integration® works with a concept of somatic memory; the idea that, as Wilhelm Reich put it, ‘every muscular rigidity’ – or, indeed, every other bodily restriction – ‘contains the history and meaning of its origin’; and that by releasing the restriction and reowning the memory, most importantly the emotional memory, a person can dissolve a corresponding pattern of psychological constraint.
-Emotional memories are stored subcortically, via the amygdala and other related brain areas and also in the tissue itself.
-PI-practitioners have experienced over the years that special emotional patterns are being fixated in special areas, known as the seven segments of embodied experiences.
+Like most other systems of hands-on body psychotherapy, Postural Integration® works with a concept of somatic memory; the idea that, as Wilhelm Reich put it, ‘every muscular rigidity’ – or, indeed, every other bodily restriction – ‘contains the history and meaning of its origin’; and that by relieving and releasing the restriction and reowning the memory, most importantly the emotional memory, a person can dissolve a corresponding pattern of psychological constraint.
+Emotional memories are stored subcortically, via the amygdala, the hypocampus and other limbic related brain areas and also in the tissue itself.
+PI-practitioners have experienced over the years that special emotional patterns are being fixated in special areas, known as the seven segments of embodied experiences, sometimes in the form of trigger-points.
 There is considerable evidence that traumatic memories can be stored, and expressed, unconsciously and non-verbally.
 In other words, emotional memories are unconscious – they appear as feelings, not as memories of feelings – and persistent.
-Postural Integrators will tend in practice to encourage and support spontaneous bodily impulses and experiences, in the expectation that these will lead to some form of completion, re-enactment and/or discharge.
+Postural Integrators will tend in practice to encourage and support spontaneous bodily impulses and experiences, in the expectation that these will lead to some form of completion, re-enactment and/or emotional release and discharge.
 They will support your process of self-regulation in different stages of your "affect-cycle", in order for you to learn to charge your emotions in such a way that communication with yourself and with your relatives improves, as well as the discharge of your emotions in such a way that your bodymind has no need to create psychosomatic conditions in order to regulate your emotional needs, wants and desires.

 The body is a sensitive unit full of stored memory and the way to tap into feeling and memory differs from person to person and from therapeutic style to the other.